Types of Financial Aid Programs

 Phone No: (916) 930-3680 | Fax No:(916) 930-3780

 Pacific Regional Office - Bureau of Indian Affairs

 Cal Grant B and C

 *Transfer entitlement: Community College students may also apply for and receive a Transfer Entitlement award while attending a community college.
 However, the award must be activated once you transfer to a four-year college or university.
 The Cal Grant A Transfer Entitlement Award can be used for tuition and fees at public and private colleges and universities.
-At CSU and UC schools, this Cal Grant covers system-wide fees up to $5,472 and $12,240 respectively.
-If you attend a private college or university, it pays up to $9,084 toward tuition and fees.
+At CSU and UC schools, this Cal Grant covers system-wide fees.
+Dream Act applicants who were not awarded a High School Entitlement Award are potentially eligible for the Transfer Entitlement award upon transferring to an eligible four-year institution.

 If you are (or were) in foster care and have financial need, you may qualify for up to $5,000 a year for career and technical training for college.
 You don't have to pay this money back.
 You may also be able to use your grant to help pay transportation, any potential child care expenses, and living expenses while you're in school.
 You can use your Chafee Grant at any eligible California college or university, career or technical school, as well as schools in other states.